sbomps6/Gemini-Math-Tutor/README.md

 ## 🛠️ Spin-up Instructions

 Follow these steps to set up and run OwlHelp! locally or deploy it to your own cloud environment.
+To test the project live, go to www.owlhelp.study

 ### Prerequisites
 - **Node.js** (v18 or higher)